 Since its fast start, CBW has kept its foot on the pedal, aggressively expanding its portfolio of streaming partners.

-On May 29 CBW announced it had reached a deal to invest $30 million into Abcann Global (CVE: ABCN) to help with current operations and an expansion project to ramp production capacity at one of its greenhouses to 130,000 square feet.
+On May 29, CBW announced it had reached a deal to invest $30 million into Abcann Global (CVE: ABCN) to ramp production capacity at one of its greenhouses to 130,000 square feet.

 CBW expects this partnership to eventually to provide it with an estimated 8 million grams of cannabis per year.

 Cannabis Wheaton Just Secured an Additional $30 Million in Funding

 Despite an already impressive portfolio of high-growth cannabis company investments, CBW is tapping into the capital markets to stuff its balance sheet with cash that it will use to more deals.

 Last month CBW announced it had closed a private offering of shares for gross proceeds of $50 million.